Fahrni/RRFLogin/README.md

 RRFLogin
 ========

-iOS App that logs in to a REST service, just playing around.
+iOS App that logs into a REST service, just playing around.